 Abstract

-I explain the shutdown problem: the problem of designing artificial agents that (1) shut down when a shutdown button is pressed, (2) don’t try to prevent or cause the pressing of the shutdown button, and (3) otherwise pursue goals competently.
+I explain and motivate the shutdown problem: the problem of designing artificial agents that (1) shut down when a shutdown button is pressed, (2) don’t try to prevent or cause the pressing of the shutdown button, and (3) otherwise pursue goals competently.
 I prove three theorems that make the difficulty precise.
-These theorems show that a small number of innocuous-seeming conditions together preclude shutdownability.
-Agents with preferences satisfying these conditions will try to prevent or cause the pressing of the shutdown button even in cases where it’s costly to do so.
-And patience trades off against shutdownability: the more patient an agent, the greater the costs that agent is willing to incur to manipulate the shutdown button.
-I end by noting that these theorems can guide our search for solutions.
+These theorems suggest that agents satisfying some innocuous-seeming conditions will often try to prevent or cause the pressing of the shutdown button, even in cases where it’s costly to do so.
+I end by noting that these theorems can guide our search for solutions to the problem.

 0. Preamble